To get a better sense of our community, check out our video

 These two documents are provided for convenience:

-Below is the Purchasers Information Package in separate sections for easy access
+Below is the Purchasers Information Package in separate sections for easy access (subject to reviews)

 Working with the cohousing development consultant and property management company, the standard bylaws have been revised to accommodate the needs of a cohousing community.